symfony-cmf/cmf-sandbox/README.md

 and then install the dependencies:

     cp app/config/phpcr_doctrine_dbal.yml.dist app/config/phpcr.yml
-    php composer.phar install

 The Doctrine DBAL implementation is installed by default already along side the Jackrabbit implementation.

 To disable the meta data and node cache for debugging comment the ``caches`` settings in the `phpcr.yml`.

-Note: On Windows you need to run the shell as Administrator or edit the `composer.json` and change the line `"symfony-assets-install": "symlink"` to `"symfony-assets-install": ""` If you fail to do this you might receive:

-    [Symfony\Component\Filesystem\Exception\IOException]
-    Unable to create symlink due to error code 1314: 'A required privilege is not held by the client'.
-Do you have the required Administrator-rights?

 Then, create the database and tables and set up the default workspace using: